 After the deadline, you will receive an email from the College of Nursing once your application has been sent to the faculty for review.
 This email will provide a more detailed timeline of when you can expect a decision on your application.
 If you applied for Autumn 2020, you can download the admissions timeline here.
 Decisions will likely be released in early Spring.

 Once admitted, you will be given a short window of time to accept the offer.
 All admitted applicants to graduate nursing programs are required to pay a $250 non-refundable deposit upon acceptance.
 This deposit will be applied towards your first semester's tuition when you begin the program.
 The deposit will be forfeited should you decide not to attend the program.
 You are not able to defer admittance.
 If you are unable to begin your studies in the term to which you applied, you will be required to reapply in the future.

-For questions regarding our admissions process or requirements, please contact our Student Affairs team at email@example.com.
-For in-person assistance or for more information on how to strengthen your application, please click the Schedule a Visit link above to attend one of our monthly Overview Sessions here at the College of Nursing.
+For questions regarding our admissions process or requirements, please contact our Student Affairs team at firstname.lastname@example.org.
+For in-person assistance or for more information on how to strengthen your application, you may RSVP to attend one of our monthly Overview Sessions here at the College of Nursing.

 In accordance with the non-discrimination policy of The Ohio State University and the College of Nursing, we strictly prohibit any discrimination based upon age, color, ethnicity, race, sexual orientation, gender, gender identity, national origin, religion, pregnancy, or veteran status in its application, admission, or enrollment practices.

 Ohio State is committed to treating applicants fairly and with dignity and respect.
 Please click here to review Ohio State’s new post-admissions policy.